thecodeteam/community/code-of-conduct.md

 We are a pragmatic community.
 We value tangible results over having the last word in a discussion.
 We defend our core values, but we don't let arguments about minor issues get in the way of achieving more important results.
 We are open to suggestions and welcome solutions regardless of their origin.

-When in doubt, we support a solution that helps getting things done over one that has theoretical merits but isn't being worked on.
+When in doubt, we support a solution that helps get things done over one that has theoretical merits but isn't being worked on.
 Use the tools and methods that help get the job done.
 Let decisions be taken by those who do the work.

 ### Support others in the community